populse/populse_mia/docs/source/installation/3rd-party_installations.rst

 Installation of `ANTs <http://stnava.github.io/ANTs/>`_
 -------------------------------------------------------

-  You can install ANTs via pre-built releases :
+  * We strongly recommend installing ANTS via release binaries, available for macos and linux (ubuntu, centos - fedora) from ANTs 2.4.1, and Windows from 2.4.4.
+For this, `download pre-built releases <https://github.com/ANTsX/ANTs/releases>`_ (select the desired file in the ``Assets`` section, e.g. ants-2.4.1-centos7-X64-gcc.zip) then unzip it. `Some notes <https://github.com/ANTsX/ANTs/wiki/Installing-ANTs-release-binaries>`_ on this subject are available.

+  * ANTs since 2.4.4 is also available `via Conda <https://anaconda.org/aramislab/ants>`_.

+  * The final solution for installing ANTs is to build it from source (e.g. for release < 2.4.1 `for linux and macos <https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS>`_ and release < 2.4.4 `for windows <https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Windows-10>`_).

-  * Dowloand pre-built releases `here <https://github.com/ANTsX/ANTs/tags>`_ and unzip it.
-Please note that if you want to use mriqc pipeline on populse_mia you need to choose ``v2.3.4``.
+  * Please note that to use the mriqc pipeline on Mia, version ``v2.3.4`` is recommended.

-  * populse_mia do not need environment variables, however if you want to test ANTs outside populse_mia you need to add ANTs path in your .bashr.
+  * Mia doesn't need environment variables, but to test ANTs outside Mia, ANTs path have to be added to the ~/.bashrc file.

 Installation of `freesurfer <https://surfer.nmr.mgh.harvard.edu/>`_
 -------------------------------------------------------------------